-Reconciliation

-from the

-SII information
+Reconciliation from the SII information

-in EUR Millions, as of 31 December 2020 2019
+in EUR Millions, as of 31 December 2021 2020

-Underwriting Performance above 60.8 58.9
+Underwriting Performance above 82.7 60.8

-Shareholder Investment Return (32.6) (72.7)
+Shareholder Investment Return (141.2) (32.6)

-Profit on Ordinary Activities Before Tax 28.3 (13.9)
+Profit on Ordinary Activities Before Tax (58.5) 28.3

-The -€32.6m of investment return for 2020 above relates to returns on shareholder assets.
+The -€141.2m of investment return for 2021 above relates to returns on shareholder assets.

 The Company implemented a derivative program in 2018 to reduce its exposure to market risk on future fund based fee income.
-The derivative program is designed to reduce the volatility within the Solvency II Balance Sheet.
+The derivative program is designed to reduce the equity and currency risk exposures within the Solvency II Balance Sheet.
 Under Solvency II, the value of future fund based fees on unit-linked funds is included in the liabilities and will be matched by the market value movement of the derivatives.
-However, the derivative program increases profit and loss volatility in the financial statements as the change in the market value of derivatives is recognised in the financial statements but the corresponding change in future fund based fee income is not recognised until fees are collected from the unit funds.
+However, the derivative program increases in-year profit and loss volatility in the financial statements as there is a timing difference between the recognition of asset and liability movements which can create gains/losses in a particular year.
+The market value movement in the value of the derivative assets is recognised in the financial statements immediately but the corresponding change in future fund-based fee income is not recognised until fees are collected from the unit funds over many years into the future

-The Company (loss)/profit after taxation on the derivative program was (€21.8m) due to equity and €/\$ market movements in 2020.
-(The (loss)/profit was (€64.7m) in 2019.)
-This is the main driver of the movement in Shareholder investment return between 2019 and 2020.
+The derivative counterparty is another entity within the Zurich Group.
+The Company (loss)/profit after taxation on the derivative program was (€115.7m) in 2021 with an equal and opposite impact for the counterparty.
+(The (loss)/profit was (€21.8m) in 2020.)
+This is the main driver of the movement in Shareholder investment return between 2021 and 2020.
+This impact is entirely due to external equity and currency market movements in the relevant periods.
+The derivative program is designed to hedge the economic exposure rather than being tailored to an in-year accounting impact as reported in the Financial Statements.